sirgru/on.impression/ReadMe.md

 **Regular expressions are hard to read.**

 The problem is the syntax for regular expressions mixes literals and special characters in complex and context dependant rules.
 Sometimes a character is a literal and sometimes it is special, but it is special only in certain contexts (for example `-` character is different in and out of class, and if it's first in class, but it could also be an exclusion).
-For this reason, the reader must parse the regular expression just like a computer would, keeping mental track of the translated elements to get the general meaning of the expression.
+For this reason, the reader must mentally parse the regular expression just like a computer would, keeping mental track of the translated elements to get the general meaning of the expression.
 Regex does not convey intent clearly because the concepts of a literal and a "keyword" are mixed inside the language.
 This manifests with a lot of escape characters that must be understood, and in some languages the backslash has to be doubly escaped leading to incredible visual clutter.
 Further, the terseness of the language is a problem - every "keyword" must be represented by a special set of symbols, which must be "un-intuitively translated".
 How many programmers can immediately tell what these mean: `(?<= sub expression )`, `(?<v> sub expression)`?
 Most programmers don't work with text processing often enough and with enough volume to have enough experience to mentally parse the regex quickly.

 Some programmers decorate their regex with detailed comments and this alleviates most of the problem, but most programmers don't.
-Comments should never be required for basic understanding of the program and this is a symptom of bad language design.
+Comments should never be required for basic understanding of the program and this is a symptom of the obvious bad language design.

 Sometimes the regex is so complex that it is easier to write it from scratch than try to understand it and debug it.